tsgates/arch-wiki-markdown/wiki/Monsterwm.md

 -   The first element specifies the first keypress which is either:
     -   MOD1 for the modkey only,
-    -   MOD1 for the modkey and then the shift key,
+    -   MOD1 SHIFT for the modkey and then the shift key,
-    -   MOD1 for the modkey and then the control key,
+    -   MOD1 CONTROL for the modkey and then the control key,
     -   0 for no key at all.

 You can also use MOD4 which is the super or windows key instead of MOD1.